Washington-Hillsdale Internship Program

 Internships

-WHIP students have the opportunity to intern for the White House, Congressional offices and committees, various think-tanks, media and news outlets, national security agencies, museums, lobbying firms, international trade organizations, charter and private schools in the D.C. area, or private sector companies.
+WHIP students have the opportunity to intern for the White House, Congressional offices and committees, various think tanks, media and news outlets, national security agencies, museums, lobbying firms, international trade organizations, charter and private schools in the D.C. area, or private sector companies.
+No matter what the student’s major is, there is an internship opportunity here.

 Classes